arakelian/jackson-utils/README.md

 ## Enumerated Types

-When deserializating strings into Java `Enum` types, it's useful to be able to accept lowercase, uppercase and mixed cased string value.
+When deserializating strings into Java `Enum` types, it's useful to be able to accept lowercase, uppercase and mixed-cased string input.

 This deserializer attempts to coerce the string value using the provided case first, but then falls back to UPPERCASE or lowercase if needed.